1 teaspoon granulated sugar

 Spring, or more accurately May and June, isseason throughout Europe.
 I’m from Switzerland, but have been living abroad for 20+ years and I truly like asparagus sautéed or grilled, in salads or as a vegetables.
 However, the tender white asparagus are still my most favorite.

 During my apprenticeship, it was our job to peel up to 40 kg of white asparagus per day during the peak season.
 We had gotten pretty good at it and had a little annual competition of who could peel a crate of white asparagus the fastest and cleanest.

 This is what’s so important with white asparagus, the peeling must be impeccable as the skin can not be eaten and stays tough and the cooking has to be thorough as they must be tender to develop their full taste.
 White asparagus and asparagus in general, are very healthy as well.
 They contain no fat or cholesterol, have very low sodium content, and are a good source of fiber and potassium.
 Asparagus are beneficial to bladder and kidney functions.

-- There are asparagus boilers available, but if you do not have one, please ensure that you cooking pot is large enough that asparagus bundles have enough space to “swim” loosely.
+- There are asparagus steamers available, but if you do not have one, please ensure that your cooking pot is large enough that asparagus bundles have enough space to “swim” loosely.